ARgorithm/toolkit/docs/docs/tutorials/bubblesort.md

 # Bubblesort

-This tutorial looks towards creating AR visualisation of bubblesort using ARgorithm.
+This tutorial looks towards creating an AR visualisation of bubblesort using ARgorithm.
 [Bubblesort](https://www.geeksforgeeks.org/bubble-sort/) is one of the most basic sorting algorithms.

 ## Writing the code

 This is the argorithm code for bubblesort.
-As you can see other than some differences in object creation and methods.
-The core logic behind the algorithm remains unchanged and the lines of code are not very different from the normal implementation of bubblesort.
+As you can see other than some differences in object creation and methods, the core logic behind the algorithm remains unchanged and the lines of code do not differ much from the normal implementation of bubblesort.

 ```Python hl_lines="5 8-10"
 def check(a,b):